How Kayak Fishing Makes You Healthier

 Fish is a Low-Fat, Low-Cholesterol Protein

-If you keep your catch for the dinner table occasionally you’ll benefit from healthy protein, as well as omega-3 and Vitamin D.
+If you keep your catch for the dinner table occasionally, you’ll benefit from healthy protein, as well as omega-3 (healthy fat) and Vitamin D. All in a low-fat, low-cholesterol package (depending on how you prepare it, of course!).

-While many kayak anglers like the solitude of fishing, there are relational benefits to tap into, too.
+While some kayak anglers enjoy the solitude of fishing alone, there are relational benefits to tap into, too.
 The kayak fishing community is loaded with friendly folks who are generous with their time and know-how.